genestealer/home-assistant.io/source/_integrations/enphase_envoy.markdown

 ## Data polling interval

-All data is collected in one coordinated collection cycle and sourced from a limited set of endpoints on the Envoy.
-For example, three different values sourced from the same endpoint are not pulled in three different requests but provided from the same single request.
+All data is collected in a single coordinated collection cycle and sourced from a limited set of endpoints on Envoy.
+For example, three different values sourced from the same endpoint are not pulled in three separate requests but are provided in a single request.
 This method minimizes the number of requests to the Envoy.
 The local REST API of the Envoy is used.
-Only when the 1-year valid token is to expire, 1 month before due data, a new token is requested from the Enphase Enlighten website.
+The Enphase cloud is only used when configuring an Envoy and when the one-year-valid token is about to expire.
+30 days before the expiry date, a new token is requested from the Enphase website.

 The integration collects data for all entities by default every 60 seconds.
 To customize the collection interval, refer to [defining a custom polling interval](/common-tasks/general/#defining-a-custom-polling-interval).
 Specify one single entity from the envoy device as target of the action using the `+ choose entity` button.
 Updating one entity will update all entities of the Envoy and the related devices like the inverters; there is no need to specify multiple or all entities or add (all) inverter entities.
 When using multiple Envoys, add one entity for each envoy as targets or create separate custom polling intervals with a single entity as needed.

 Envoy installations without installed <abbr title="current transformers">CT</abbr>, collect individual solar inverter data every 5 minutes.
 This collection does not occur for each inverter at the same time in the 5-minute period.
 Shortening the collection interval will at best show updates for individual inverters quicker, but not yield more granular data.

 With installed <abbr title="current transformers">CT</abbr>, data granularity increases and shortening the collection interval can provide more details.
 The Envoy, however, has no unlimited resources and shortening the collection interval may result in dropped connections, Envoy freeze or restarts.
 It will require some step-wise tuning for each individual situation.

-## Credentials or device IP address update

-This integration supports updating the Envoy configuration through a `reconfigure` menu option.
-The reconfiguration allows for changing the Envoy IP address, username, and/or password.
-Use this menu option if your Enlighten credentials or the device's IP address has changed and needs to be manually updated.
-The latter is typically automatically detected and updated.

-Use this menu option also when an Envoy firmware upgrade requires a switch from local Envoy username/password to token-based authentication with Enlighten username/password (refer to [required manual input](#required-manual-input)).

 ## Firmware updates